Outage Analysis and Beamwidth Optimization for Positioning-Assisted Beamforming: Conclusions

 \section{Conclusions}

-We studied beamforming schemes based on positioning systems.
+We studied positioning-assisted beamforming scheme and its performance.
 Closed-form outage probability bounds were developed, whose asymptotic tightness was discussed.
 It was shown that the beamwidth should be optimized with respect to the link distance and transmit power, and the optimal beamwidth can be expressed in a closed form.

 \begin{appendices}